 Licensing and Regulation

 Currently, eighteen states and terriories have licensing laws for naturopathic doctors.
 In these states, naturopathic doctors are required to graduate from one of the four-year, residential naturopathic medical schools and pass an extensive postdoctoral board examination (NPLEX) in order to receive a license.
 Licensed naturopathic physicians must also fulfill state-mandated continuing education requirements annually.
 In addition, they have a specific scope of practice defined by their state’s law.
 In most states with licensing laws, naturopathic physicians are licensed as primary providers and can perform the same type of care as any other general practice physician.
-The states with current licensing laws for naturopathic physicians are Alaska, Arizona, California, Connecticut, District of Columbia, Hawaii, Idaho, Kansas, Maine, Minnesota, Montana, New Hampshire, Oregon, Utah, Vermont, Washington, and territories: Puerto Rico and Virgin Islands.
+The states with current licensing laws for naturopathic physicians are Alaska, Arizona, California, Connecticut, District of Columbia, Hawaii, Idaho, Kansas, Maine, Minnesota, Montana, New Hampshire, New Mexico, Oregon, Utah, Vermont, Washington, and territories: Puerto Rico and Virgin Islands.

 A Word of Clarification on the ND Qualification and Credentials